craigzearfoss/portfolio/dev-documents/aws-load-balancer-create.md

 - [ ] From the orange "Create load balancer" at the top right select "Create application load balancer"
 - **Basic configuration**
     - **Load balancer name**
         - Enter the name for the load balancer.
+Consider appending "-elb" on te end of it.
 (The name cannot be changed after the load balancer is created.)
     - **Scheme**
         - Select "Internet-facing"
     - **Load balancer IP address type**